Main Road, Hackleton, NN7 2AB

 - a brother or sister sharing the same parents

 - a half-brother or half-sister where two children share one common parent

-- a step brother or step sister, where two children are related by a parents’ marriage or civil partnership
+- a step brother or step sister, where two children are related by a parents’ marriage/civil partnership

-- a child who has been adopted or is fostered by parents or carers who have other children
+- A child who has been adopted or is fostered by parents/carers who have other children

-If you believe that your child has exceptional medical or social needs you will need to provide evidence of this from an appropriate professional.
+If you believe that your child has exceptional medical or social needs, you will need to provide evidence of this from an appropriate professional.
 The needs must relate to your child and the evidence must detail how the needs of your child can only be met at your preferred school.
 This can be sent in a sealed envelope if you prefer.
-If accompanied by a professional’s letter, they must demonstrate in their judgement why Hackleton School can meet your child’s needs, and also demonstrate why other local schools cannot meet your child’s needs.
+If accompanied by a professional’s letter, they MUST demonstrate in their judgement why Hackleton School can meet your child’s needs, and also demonstrate why other local schools cannot meet your child’s needs.
 It is not sufficient for a professional to say in their judgement only Hackleton School can meet your child’s needs, they must state why schools B or C cannot meet the needs.
 Hackleton governors’ admissions panel, having read the evidence received will make the final decision whether or not to admit the child.